A Comparative Evaluation of Quantification Methods: Discussion

-Interestingly, all quantification methods that do not apply a classifier do not appear to be as competitive compared to the best methods.
-Since this also holds for fully discrete datasets such as \emph{dota} this is likely not due to feature binning.
-While the \emph{readme} method might yield stronger improvement through an added parameter optimization step, the \emph{ED} and \emph{HDx} methods do not have any parameters to optimize.
-On the other hand, for most quantifiers that apply base classifiers to form their predictions, we observe that tuning parameters of this base classifiers hardly seems to have a positive effect on the quality of the resulting predictions.
-For the quantifiers that utilize misclassification rates, an explanation might be that having somewhat higher misclassification rates may actually yield more numerical stability in the predictions.
-Next to the \emph{CDE} method, only the classify and count-based methods \emph{CC} and \emph{PCC} posed on exception to this pattern, but it has also to be expected that for this kind of algorithm, optimizing the base classifiers would beneficial.
-However, these methods displayed the general trend of yielding worse performance overall than the other classes of quantifiers, even after hyperparameter tuning.
-Similarly, classifiers that optimize quantification-oriented loss-functions also tended to show worse performance than the majority of other quantifiers.
+In the binary case, we identified a few algorithms which appear to work particularly well with respect to both absolute error (AE) and NKLD, namely the \emph{HDy}, \emph{FMM}, \emph{MS}, \emph{TSMax}, \emph{Friedman's method}, and the \emph{DyS} framework.
+These methods stand out both in terms of their ranks and their overall error distribution (though \emph{HDy} appears to have a slight edge over the rest in that regard).
+Next to these algorithms, other methods show similarly strong performances, at least with respect to one of the two measures that were considered.
+In that regard, \emph{TSX} has shown very strong performances with respect to the AE score, while the \emph{ED} method appears to work particularly well with respect to the NKLD measure.
+The strong performance of the \emph{MS} and \emph{TSMax} methods indicate that the simple idea behind the \emph{Adjusted Count} approach, even when using a rather unsophisticated baseline classifier, can still yield very decent results as long as numerical stability, i.e., a big denominator in Equation \ref{eq:AC}, is ensured.
+In that regard, the \emph{MS} method also benefits from the policy that all thresholds, for which the denominator is below 0.25, are excluded.
+A similar argument can be made for the superiority of the \emph{DyS} framework, which includes the \emph{HDy} method, and Forman's mixture model (\emph{FMM}) compared to other distribution matching methods that utilize predictions from classifiers.
+Specifically, the approach of binning confidence scores into more than just two classes, which ultimately adds more equations to the system in Equation \ref{eq:dmbase}, also appears to yield more robust results.
+By contrast, classifiers that optimize quantification-oriented loss functions also tended to show worse performance than the majority of other quantifiers.
 This is overall another strong indicator that pure classification without adjustments for potential distributions shifts does not perform well for quantification.
-The reason for that is that under a shift in the target distribution, predictions are strongly biased towards the training distribution, as exemplified in our experiments.
-This practical outcome is also clearly in line with Forman's Theorem \citep{forman_quantifying_2008}, which states that when a distribution shift is given, a bias in the \emph{CC} estimates towards the training distribution is to be expected.
+The reason for that is that under a shift in the class distribution, predictions are strongly biased toward the training distribution, as exemplified in our experiments.
+This practical outcome is also clearly in line with Forman's Theorem \citep{forman_quantifying_2008}, which states that when a distribution shift is given, a bias in the \emph{CC} estimates toward the training distribution is to be expected.
 This finding bears some contrast to a recent discussion of this kind of approach by \citet{moreo_re-assessing_2021}, who have reassessed the performance of the \emph{Classify and Count} approach, and found that when doing careful optimization of hyperparameters, such quantification-oriented classification approaches would deliver near-state-of-the-art performance, although still being inferior.
-Our experimental outcomes suggest that this type of approach should be used only carefully for quantification, as a vulnerability towards distribution shifts in theory as well as in experimental results can be observed clearly.
-Further, aside from the base classifiers, we did not optimize hyperparameters for all other algorithms in our experiments either, and we would expect positive effects in that regard if, for instance, the number of bins in the \emph{DyS} framework was optimized.
+Our experimental outcomes suggest that this type of approach should be used only carefully for quantification, as a vulnerability toward distribution shifts in theory as well as in experimental results can be observed clearly.
+Finally, the overall subpar performance of the CDE iterator is also in line with theoretical results that emphasized its lack of consistency \citep{tasche_fisher_2017}.